 The Faculty of Science and Environmental Studies includes departments, such as Anthropology, Biology, Chemistry, Computer Science, Economics, Geography and the Environment, Mathematical Science, Sustainability Sciences and Physics.
 You can choose from a wide range of courses to prepare you for careers in research, education, medicine, law and many other professions.

 The Faculty of Natural Resources Management focuses on the study of forests and forested lands.
 Programs include Forestry and Environmental Management.

 The Faculty of Health and Behavioural Sciences, dedicated to advancing human health and well-being, offers you programs in Health Sciences, Kinesiology, Nursing, Psychology and Social Work, with a special emphasis on rural, remote, Indigenous and northern health issues.

-The Faculty of Business Administration offers you a solid business foundation and extends your learning beyond the classroom through research opportunities.
-You can take programs in Administration and Commerce or look into graduate study through a Master of Business Administration or a Master of Science in Management degree.
+The Faculty of Business Administration offers you a solid business foundation and extends your learning beyond the classroom through experiential learning opportunities.
+You can take programs in Business Administration and Commerce or look into graduate study through a Master of Business Administration or a Master of Science in Management degree.

 The Faculty of Education offers you concurrent education programs that allow you to earn your teaching certification while you are completing your undergraduate degree.
 You can also pursue graduate education through both master’s and PhD programs.

 The Faculty of Engineering offers you a broad understanding of the economic, ethical and societal issues that impact engineering and society.
 It consists of 5 academic departments: Chemical, Civil, Electrical, Mechanical and Software Engineering.